daitkar/MondaySpecial/README.md

 # 4th- to run this  application
 1.clone repository in your pc usin "git clone < repository  address>" then

-2.install node  in our pc
+2.install node  in your pc

 3.after that install npm